Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

-The Andreev bound state spectrum follows by diagonalizing the 1D tight-binding model for each $k_x$.
+The ABS spectrum follows by diagonalizing the 1D tight-binding model for each $k_x$.
 Figure~\ref{fig:fig3}(a,b) presents the $k_x = 0$ energies versus $\phi$ for (a) $h=0$ and (b) $h= 0.5\Delta$.
-In (a), lifting of valley degeneracy by IVC order leaves two nearly degenerate Andreev bound states with a small splitting (away from $\phi = 0,\pi$).
-Panel (c) shows that a Zeeman field nucleates a topological region centered around $\phi = \pi$, separated from the trivial regions by a $k_x = 0$ gap closure.
+In (a), lifting of valley degeneracy by IVC order leaves two nearly degenerate ABSs with a small splitting (away from $\phi = 0,\pi$).
+Panel (b) shows that a Zeeman field nucleates a topological region centered around $\phi = \pi$, separated from the trivial regions by a $k_x = 0$ gap closure.
 These observations agree well with simpler two-band-model results from Fig.~\ref{fig:fig1}(b); indeed the bound states continue to be well-captured by Eq.~\eqref{ABS_energy} [see dashed lines in Fig.~\ref{fig:fig3}(b)].
 Figure \ref{fig:fig3}(c) shows the broader phase diagram, obtained from the $k_x = 0$ gap ($E_g$) illustrated by the colormap, versus $h/\Delta$ and $\phi$.
+In the topological phase, the minimal gap $E_{g,m}$ typically appears at finite $k_x$ and is maximized when SOC effects are dominated by the effective Rashba contribution (see SM Sec.~VI).
 The topological phase transition lines closely emulate the curves $\tilde{h}=\Delta|\cos(\phi/2)|$ predicted by Eq.~\eqref{ABS_energy}.
 For the $\pi$-junction, topological superconductivity sets in at arbitrarily weak Zeeman fields---though more generally normal reflections at the interfaces push the required Zeeman field to a finite value (see SM Sec.~III) \cite{Pientka2016}.
 As the in-plane field increases, the topological phase persists until the superconducting regions become gapless, roughly when the renormalized Zeeman energy $\tilde{h} \sim \Delta$.

 Figure~\ref{fig:fig3}(d) reveals the dependence of $E_g$ on $h/\Delta$ and the barrier chemical potential $\mu_1$ at $\phi = \pi$.
 A robust topological region occurs for $\mu_1 \sim 0-3$ meV, where the barrier hosts only two large hole pockets.
 Outside of this range, additional small pockets arise---see Fig.~\ref{fig:fig2}(c)---that engender frequent topological phase transitions.
 Quantum oscillations, however, indicate that the number of small pockets above $T_c$ is smaller than the six naively predicted by band theory~\cite{zhang2023}, which was suggested to arise from electronic nematicity~\cite{Jung2015, Dong2021}.
 Including nematicity in our calculation (see SM Sec.~IV), we find that the overall features of the phase diagram persist, while the extent of the robust topological region increases due to fewer ``polluting" low-energy states.